Accelerating Quantum Relaxation via Temporary Reset: A Mpemba-Inspired Approach

-\textit{Reset protocol to accelerate relaxation processes}.---To prevent the slowest decaying mode of the quantum systems with general initial states from being excited, we introduce a quantum reset dynamics.
-We let initial states evolve under this quantum reset dynamics for a given time $t_{s}$, during which reset of the system to a given reset state $|\delta\rangle$ occurs randomly at times distributed exponentially with constant rate $r$.
-After $t_{s},$ the reset is closed and the system follows the reset-free dynamics according to the original Lindbladian.
-Next, we would like to show that this quantum reset process can eliminate the overlaps of the initial state with the slowest dynamical mode by appropriately setting the reset time $t_{s}$, i.e.,
+\textit{Reset protocol to accelerate or decelerate relaxation processes}.---Recognizing that the slowest decaying mode governs the relaxation timescale, we propose a quantum reset protocol that can suppress or promote its excitation from a general initial state via a finite-duration reset phase, thereby enabling exponential acceleration of relaxation.
+Specifically, we let the system evolve under modified dynamics for a finite time $t_{s}$, during which it is stochastically reset to a chosen state $\rho_{\delta}$ at random times, with events following a Poisson process of rate $r$.
+After time $t_{s}$, the reset channel is turned off, and the system resumes evolving under the original Lindbladian $\mathcal{L}$. {That is, the system density matrix $\rho(t)$ evolves under the reset channel for $t\in [0,t_s]$ and decouples from the channel for $t>t_s$}.
+The modified dynamics during the reset phase $t\in[0,t_s]$ is governed by a new Lindbladian $\mathcal{L}_{r}$ \cite{18PRE_spectral}, defined as